Grouping in Blazor Pivot Table

 You can configure date grouping programmatically using the PivotViewGroupSettings class.
 This allows you to define how dates are grouped without using the UI.
 The key settings are:

-- Name: Allows user to set the field name.
+- Name: Sets the field name.

-- StartingAt: Allows user to set starting date.
+- StartingAt: Sets the starting date.

-- EndingAt: Allows user to set ending date.
+- EndingAt: Sets the ending date.

 NOTE